-Operating leases are included in operating lease right-of-use ("ROU") assets, lease liabilities, current, and lease liabilities, non-current in the Company's balance sheet.
+Operating leases are included in operating lease right-of-use ("ROU") assets, short-term lease liabilities, and long-term lease liabilities in the Company's balance sheet.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 In determining the present value of lease payments, the Company uses its incremental borrowing rate based on the information available at the lease commencement date if the rate implicit in the lease is not readily determinable.
 The Company determines the incremental borrowing rate base on an analysis of corporate bond yields with a credit rating similar to the Company.
 The determination of the Company's incremental borrowing rate requires management judgment including the development of a synthetic credit rating and cost of debt as the Company currently does not carry any debt.
 The Company believes that the estimates used in determining the incremental borrowing rate are reasonable based upon current facts and circumstances.
 Applying different judgments to the same facts and circumstances could result in the estimated amounts to vary.
 The operating lease ROU assets also include adjustments for prepayments and accrued lease payments and exclude lease incentives.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options.
 Operating lease cost is recognized on a straight-line basis over the expected lease term.
 Lease agreements entered into after the adoption of ASC 842 that include lease and non-lease components are accounted for as a single lease component.
 Lease agreements with a noncancelable term of less than 12 months are not recorded on the Company's balance sheet.

-Operating leases
+Operating Leases

-The Company leases its office and lab space in Redwood City, California and San Carlos, California respectively.
-Both of the 12.5 month leases were entered into in August 2020.
-Future lease payments under the two leases are \$50,391 for the remaining six months in 2021.
+The Company leased its original office and lab space in Redwood City, California and San Carlos, California respectively.
+Both of the 12.5 month leases were entered into in August 2020 and ended in August 2021.
+The lab lease was extended on a month-to-month basis starting in September 2021.

 In February 2021, the Company entered into an 8-month sublease agreement with Level Home, Inc. for additional office space located in Redwood City, California.
 Rent is \$38,766 per month with an abatement of base rent for the first month.
 This lease will be treated as a short-term lease in accordance with ASC 842 and therefore, is excluded from the right-of -use asset and liability.
+In September 2021, the Company renewed the lease agreement on a month-to-month basis.